Reid-T-W/AddisSoftwareFullstackTest/README.md

 - [x] Delete a song from list view and song detials view.
 - [x] Search song by title, album, artist, or genre name.
 - [x] View total number of songs, albums, artists, and genres in the system.
+- [x] When Viewing total number of albums a unique combination of album and artist makes one album, this will help in cases where two artists have albums with the same name, as they should be counted as separate albums.
 - [x] View list of artist along with no of songs and albums stats.
 - [x] Search artists by name to display their info (no of songs and albums).
 - [x] View list of albums along with artist name and no of songs stats.